developmentseed/collecticons/packages/collecticons-chakra/README.md

 //}
 ```

 The SVG wrapper is added automatically by Chakra, so only the icon path should be returned.
-For accessibility purposes, a `<title>` should be added if it exists.

 If there's the need to pass additional props to the SVG, they can be passed as the second argument to `createCollecticon`.
 As an example, if the icon was designed with a `viewBox` different from `0 0 16 16` this prop should be passed on creation.